ebastler/isometria-75/README.md

  * Why did you clone the Evolv/Satisfaction?

    I made my own design choices, and redesigned everything from scratch - however the evolv heavily influenced my design.
 I fell in love with it the first time I saw it, but it had a few things I dislike.
-So I decided to mostly adopt it's layout with some changes, and design a case which follows my design ideals - ending up with a very similar board.
+So I decided to mostly adopt it's layout with some changes, and design a case which follows my design ideals - ending up with a (visually) very similar board.

 For any other questions, or problems with my board (if you decided to build one yourself) - feel free to contact me.
 I'm idling around and occasionally check my PMs on freenode (ebastler), am active on reddit (the_ebastler) and on discord (ebastler#8966).